 All sex offender treatment under SIST is based upon a cognitive-behavioral model, and incorporates a relapse prevention component.
 The treatment team seeks to assist the client in enhancing and maintaining control over deviant sexual arousal and behavior, antisocial thoughts and behavior, and other factors that may contribute to re-offending.
-Current sex offender research indicates that sexual offense specific treatment together with intensive community supervision and regular use of polygraph exams (commonly known as the containment model) is an effective method to manage high-risk sex offenders in the community.6 The containment model has been found to significantly reduce sexual offense recidivism.
+Current sex offender research indicates that sexual offense specific treatment together with intensive community supervision (commonly known as the containment model) is an effective method to manage high-risk sex offenders in the community.
+The containment model has been found to significantly reduce sexual offense recidivism.